merely-useful/py-rse/index.md

 people pass three `point` objects instead of nine separate `x`, `y`, and `z` values.

-A second approach (which can be combined with the previous one) is to specify default values for some of the parameters.
+A second approach (which can be combined with the previous one) is to specify default values for some of the parameters.\index{default value (for parameter)}\index{Python!default values for parameters}
 Doing this gives users control over everything while also allowing them to ignore details;
 it also indicates what we consider "normal" for the function.